danreiter/Soundshape/Pages/mainPage.md

 ## Overview

-Soundshape is free audio software that lets you create sounds by designing their spectrum.
+Soundshape is a free audio synthesizer that lets you create sounds by designing their spectrum.
 It runs as a standalone plugin or a VST.
-Soundshape takes advtangae of *Fast Fourier Transforms* to synthesize the sound you design in real time.
+Soundshape takes advantage of *Fast Fourier Transforms* to display the spectrum and the wave of the sound you design in real time.

 Soundshape is a software instrument but can also be used for